Take an iPhone Photo Remotely Using the Earbuds

 - Click the + plus (volume up) button on the earphone controls to snap a picture

-Obviously this isn’t the same as a complete remote control for taking a photo, but it’s about as remote as you can get without the help of a third party app.
+Obviously this isn’t the same as a complete remote control for taking a photo, but it’s about as remote as you can get without the help of a third party app, or without using the camera count-down.

 Don’t miss some of our other iPhone photography tips, including how to lock exposure and focus, zoom in and out, take better pictures by using the grid and rule of thirds, and even how to make an instant macro lens using nothing but a tiny drop of water on the iPhone camera.